gasserk/docker-conscript-giter8-scala/README.md

 ##Setup instructions for Scalatra/Swagger Docker container (from Conscript/Giter8 intermediate image)

-###I. Install Docker and build or install intermediate Conscript/G8 working image
+###I. Install Docker and build from Dockerfile, or install intermediate Conscript/G8 working image and build up, or  load up a tar

 (Please note: for ease of explanation, below I use `HOST>` to denote the Docker host OS shell prompt, or OSX shell on a Mac which is operating via a Type 2 VM like VirtualBox/Boot2Docker; I use `DOCKER>` to denote the shell prompt opened on the Docker Container via `docker run` command)